hamidousow/hamidousow/README.md

 # Welcome to hamidousow.fr

 ## What is hamidousow.fr
+My name is Hamidou Sow, Im a fullstack web developper, and this is my resume and portfolio.

-Its [Hamidou Sow]'s resume and portfolio.
-So by following this link you'll able to see my experiences and my personal projects, and others fun things about my career.
+So by following this link you'll able to see :
+> - my experiences
+> - my personal project

+and others fun things about my career.

+## Discover my website
-Here is the #link to it **https:www.hamidousow.fr**
+Here is the #link to it [hamidousow.fr](https:www.hamidousow.fr)

-So I hope you will enjoy !!
+*** So I hope you will enjoy !! ***

-Oh and if you can give me feedback, I will be happy :)
+Oh and if you can give me feedback <hamidou.sow@hotmail.fr> , I will be happy :)